-This has scared many people away from cryptocurrencies.
+This has arguably scared many risk averse investors away from cryptocurrencies.

-Bitcoin, on the other hand, can oscillate 20 to 30% within hours and it’s considered business as usual.
+Bitcoin, on the other hand, can oscillate 20 to 30% within hours.

-Cryptocurrency developers and investors decided it was time to use well known financial concepts to develop more stable cryptos.
+Cryptocurrency developers and investors decided it was time to employ well known financial instruments to develop more stable cryptocurrencies.

-The rationale is if we want the cryptocurrency space to grow, then some level of stability must be presented to more conservative investors.
+The rationale is, if we want the cryptocurrency space to grow, then some level of stability must be offered to traditional investors.

 Some examples of stablecoins include Tether(USDT), TrueUSD (TUSD), USD Tether (USDT), Paxos Standard (PAX), Centre, Gemini Dollar (GUSD) among several others.